Power of attorney template

 The person who creates a power of attorney agreement is typically the individual who will serve as the "principal" in the agreement.
 This person is often seeking to appoint an "agent" (also known as an "attorney-in-fact") who will act on their behalf under certain conditions.

-Here's a more detailed look at the key roles involved:
+Below is a more detailed look at the key roles involved:

 The principal is the person who initiates the creation of the power of attorney.
 This person decides they need an agent to act on their behalf in specific or broad circumstances.

-The principal is responsible for identifying a reliable and trustworthy person to act as their agent, defining the scope of the agent's authority, and initiating the process to legally document this arrangement.
+The principal is responsible for identifying a reliable and trustworthy person to act as their agent, defining the scope of the agent's authority and initiating the process to legally document this arrangement.

 The agent (or "attorney-in-fact") is the person designated by the principal to act on their behalf.